yunhonam11/odin-foundation3/README.md

-This is my take on the third project assignment found on the Odin Project's Foundation course. https://www.theodinproject.com/paths/foundations/courses/foundations/lessons/etch-a-sketch-project This application is made with HTML, CSS, and Javascript.
+This is my take on the third project assignment found on the Odin Project's Foundation course. https://www.theodinproject.com/paths/foundations/courses/foundations/lessons/etch-a-sketch-project This application was made with HTML, CSS, and Javascript.